xajkep/Teaching-HEIGVD-AMT-2015-Project/specifications/api-rest-spec.md

 > Every rules and event types are bound to an application.
 If a client want to delete the rule number 35, we will use the apiKey to match the application and the rule.

+> If the apiKey is not specified or false, the server return an error 400 with a message (credential error for instance).

 ## Get user badges